buzden/deptycheck/docs/source/explanation/specifications/recommendations.md

 One could instead express predicate/function as another type, whose indices are arguments of a function/predicate (and, in case of a function, the returned value is also an index).
 The predicate/function is defined by pattern-matching on the arguments.
 The basic idea is that the resulting type should be inhabited iff the predicate is satisfied, or the function yields a certain result for the provided arguments.
-For instance, we can lift addition of natural numbers to a type level the following way:
+For instance, one can lift addition of natural numbers to a type level the following way:

 ```idris
 data Add : Nat -> Nat -> Nat -> Type where